 Typically, direct bookings are the core focus for hotel marketing directors and owners around the world.
-However, travel agents continue to bring a reliable, low-hassle flood of guests through the doors of many hotels, resorts and lodges each year.
+However, travel agents continue to bring a reliable flood of guests through the doors of many hotels, resorts and lodges each year.

 Of course, it doesn’t stop with hospitality companies.
 B2B travel sales contribute important business to airport transfer operators, tour and activity operators, function centers, entertainment agencies and so on.